vpandeti/calculation-x/README.md

 # calculation-x
-UI and APIs for a user to calculate longest path in a binary tree
+UI and APIs for a user to calculate longest path in a binary tree.

-##Tech stack
+## Tech stack
 API
 * Spring Boot
 * H2 DB